Updated on December 14, 2022

 Another effective option is to use pyrethrins.
 This natural insecticide is extracted from Chrysanthemums and available in concentrated form at farm supply stores or online.
 Farmers use this to spray or bathe their horses and cattle between once per day and once every other day.

-Pyrethrin is known greatly reduce biting incidents.
+Pyrethrin is known to greatly reduce biting incidents.
 Be sure to buy a mixture specifically for the animal you wish to spray, as different concentrations are necessary for different animals.

 In addition, while pyrethrin is generally safe around dogs, birds, and most other animals, it can be quite harmful to cats and it is especially toxic to honey bees.
-Caution should be taken over its use in certain situations.
+Caution should be taken over its use in these situations.

 DIY Corner: Two Types of Homemade Horse Fly Trap

-You can build your own traps, which work really just as well as commercial products.
+You can build your own traps, which work just as well as commercial products.
 These fall into two major categories: container traps and sticky traps.

 Container Traps